Instagram API Rate Limits: The 200 DM/Hour Cap Explained (2026)

 • User experience: Slightly delayed but reliable delivery

 Best tools for this: CreatorFlow, ManyChat, and LinkDM all include smart queuing.
+See our comparison of the best Instagram DM automation tools for a full breakdown of queuing features.

 Example: 500 people comment.
 First 200 get instant DMs.
 Remaining 300 queue for next 90 minutes (200 in hour 2, 100 in hour 3).